-Terms of school council members shall be for one (1) year and shall begin on July 1 and end on June 30 of the following year.
-A school council, once elected, may adopt a policy setting different terms of office for parent and teacher members subsequently elected.
-Term limitations shall not apply for a minority teacher member who is the only minority on faculty.
-Annual elections for the following year's terms should be held no later than the preceding spring, but the specific date shall be set by the council.
+Terms of school council members shall begin on July 1 and end on June 30 of the following year.
+Annual elections for the following year's terms should be held no later than the preceding May, but the specific date shall be set by the council.